 Social engineering legal services for the commons in the Bay Area

-Hasmik Geghamyan is a community lawyer committed to social and economic justice.
-Hasmik believes that a cross-functional model of activism, policy, organizing, and law can be effectively used to bring about transformative post-capitalist social and economic change.
-Hasmik balances her civil rights practice with transactional law focused on democratically-led social enterprises that include worker-owned cooperatives, small businesses, and nonprofits.
+Hasmik Geghamyan is a community lawyer and educator.
+She believes that a cross-functional model of activism, policy, organizing, and law can be effectively used to bring about transformative post-capitalist social and economic change.
+Hasmik’s law practice focuses on democratic transitions of land into various models of community ownership, general labor law compliance and services for cooperatives, small businesses, and nonprofits.
 Her law office's active vision is to be part of a long-term, thriving community rooted in resilience and empowerment.
-Hasmik Geghamyan is a community lawyer committed to social and economic justice.
-Hasmik

 Affordable legal assistance for sustainable and just communities

 Sara Stephens provides affordable legal services for tenants, cooperatives, nonprofits, and social entrepreneurs.
 Sara Stephens is also a Housing and Cooperatives Attorney at the Sustainable Economies Law Center in Oakland, California.
 She co-directs the Center’s Housing Program, coordinating policy advocacy, education, and client support for more just and affordable cooperative housing models.
 In the Cooperatives Program, Sara leads the Center’s effort to create and implement a model city ordinance to incentivize worker cooperatives as an economic development strategy.
 She also coordinates Co-opLaw.org, a legal resource library for cooperatives, as well as Think Outside the Boss, a legal workshop for worker cooperative start-ups.
 Sara graduated from Berkeley Law and is admitted to practice law in California.For more on Sara, visit Law Office of Sara Stephens.